 Approaches to learning include teaching salons, studios, seminars and guest speakers as well as site visits, fieldwork and other hands-on activities.
 Student-centred learning environments based on employability are central to the course and will provide you with valuable skills and experience in activities such as teamwork, report production and giving presentations.
 All teaching approaches are supported by online resources including electronic tutor-prepared study guides.

 How are you assessed?

-Alongside the more traditional forms of assessment, this course is assessed in a variety of different ways that will provide you with valuable skills and experience in activities such as teamwork, report production, making presentations and web authoring.
+Alongside the more traditional forms of assessment, such as exams, this course is assessed in a variety of different ways, including coursework, group work and presentations.
 You will also be expected to complete a dissertation project, in a subject of your own choice, which will be developed and conducted with the advice and guidance of a personal tutor.

 Student studies need to be informed by an understanding of current professional issues, debates and practice.
 This course provides just that.
 It approaches planning and conservation from the point-of-view of property owners, developers and professionals.
 You will benefit particularly from continuing contact with large numbers of practitioners through the CPD programme.